elastic/rally/CONTRIBUTING.md

 1. Test your changes

-    Run the test suite to make sure that nothing is broken.
+    Run the test suite to make sure that nothing is broken: `python3 setup.py test`.

 2. Sign the Contributor License Agreement